-Breastfeeding is a very important element of motherhood.
+Breastfeeding is an essential element of motherhood.
 It boosts the child’s immunity, positively affects its development, gives a necessary sense of intimacy and security, and creates a positive relationship between the baby and his mother.
 During lactation, a woman should carefully monitor her eating habits and the quality of food consumed.
-It is extremely important that the food is good for mothers and their young children.
+The food must be good for mothers and their young children.

-Mother’s milk contains a lot of immune-active substances, vitamins and micronutrients.
-It contains antimicrobial factors and components that have an antiseptic effect on all the bodies of the child and contributes to the normal psychological and physiological development of the child.
+It contains antimicrobial factors and components that have an antiseptic effect on all the children’s bodies and contributes to the child’s normal psychological and physiological development.

 Is it important for a nursing mother to follow the diet immediately after the birth of a child?

-Rational proper nutrition during GV is a useful, varied menu.
+Rational proper nutrition during GV is a good, varied menu.

 You can eat everything that you and your baby perceive well.